sharispe/sm-tools-evaluation/README.md

 * GOSim and GOSemSim precompute the IC and can be used to handle large quantity of annotations.
 Loading all UniprotKB annotations to compute the IC using FastSemSim or the SML is currently not possible.
 This is due to the fact that both the SML and FastSemSim use in-memory loaded annotations.
-Note however that the IC must be computed regarding the application context.
+Note, however, that the IC must be computed regarding the application context.
 Indeed, if you study human genes, the IC must be computed only considering human gene annotations.
 FastSemSim and the SML are perfectly adapted to handle such use cases.